 This video, the third in a series of five videos on the Lord's Prayer, uses a multimedia presentation to examine the fourth petition, "Give us this day our daily bread" and what is meant by daily bread.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
 The video is part of Images of Faith, a collection…

-Images of Faith: Baptism (22)
+Images of Faith: Nothing So Sweet (14)